Digital-Image-Processing-IIITH/project-lab-team/proposal.md

 ### Obtaining the datasets?

 Since this dataset is not availbale online, we plan to contact the authors as a the first option.
-In the event that this does not succeed we will synthesise the shapes and grammars in a random fashion.
+In the event that this does not succeed we will synthesise the shapes and grammars in a random fashion as `JSON` files.